kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

 ---
-description: "Explains Kora validation annotations, class and method validation, argument and result validation, custom validators, and supported validation signatures.
-Use when working with @Validate, @Valid, @NotNull, @NotEmpty, @Pattern, @Range, @Size, @Validator."
+description: "Explains Kora validation annotations, class and method validation, argument and result validation, custom validators, mapping validation failures to HTTP 400, and supported validation signatures.
+Use when working with @Validate, @Valid, @NotBlank, @NotEmpty, @Pattern, @Range, @Size, @Validator, ValidatorModule, ValidationModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora validation annotations, class and method validation, argument and result validation, custom validators, and supported validation signatures; key triggers include @Validate, @Valid, @NotNull, @NotEmpty, @Pattern, @Range, @Size, @Validator, ValidationModule."
+  use_when: "Use this file for Kora docs or implementation questions about Kora validation annotations, class and method validation, argument and result validation, custom validators, mapping ViolationException to HTTP 400, and supported validation signatures; key triggers include @Validate, @Valid, @NotBlank, @NotEmpty, @Pattern, @Range, @Size, @ValidatedBy, Validator, ValidatorFactory, ViolationException, ValidationHttpServerInterceptor, ValidatorModule, ValidationModule."
 ---

 The Kora validation module checks models, method arguments, and method results using annotations.